PHimmel/customShellFunctsAliases/README.md

 ## Update
 Checks if common **package managers** are present and updates found ones.
+Uses standard update command for each manager.
 ## Security
+Executes 4 widely-used security packages to evaluate various aspects of the system.
 ### AIDE
 * Checks for modified/added/deleted files throughout the total file system.
 * It creates its own database/s to check against the previous database to detect changes.